Solutions, not politics. That is my pledge to you.

 (click here for more)

 For me, climate change is very real…mostly in negative impact kinds of ways.
-I understand the full impact is debatable and the science is not perfect.
+I understand the full impact it is debatable and the science is not perfect.
 I just feel no personal need to see the proverbial flames before I believe it.
 It seems far better to err on the side of reasonable caution than to party like there is no tomorrow.
 There are things we can do on a personal level and at a state government level to make positive differences.
 At the very least, we need to invest in disaster preparation and recovery strategies as high-impact, environmental events are indisputably on the increase.
-We should also be maximizing the Kansas potential for wind and solar energy.
-Furthermore, due to advances in science, technology, and production, many actions that are environmentally positive also have a positive impact on our bottom line.
+Furthermore, due to advances in science, technology and production, many actions that are environmentally positive also have a positive impact on our bottom line.
 But like most other issues, only thinking about it doesn’t help much.
 We must act.
 If elected, I will keep environmental impact as a constant presence on my legislative radar.